pdurbin/blog.greptilian.com/content/posts/2023-01-03-open-source-meetup-2.md

 The group is using [Quiet][] to communicate (#boston in the Quiet-Team community).
 Please feel free to ask for the invite code.

 [Quiet]: https://github.com/TryQuiet/quiet

+By the way, due to scheduling conflicts, we're not sure if we're meeting in February.
+Please check back here for an update.